alptugan/blog-teaching/content/Tutorials/CasaOS - Custom Docker Setup.md

 ---
-title: Tutorial - CasaOS Custom Docker Setup
+title: CasaOS - Custom Docker Setup
 date: 2024-06-26
 modfification date: Wednesday 26th June 2024 18:52:31
 description: Installation of docker images that are not served in Casa OS app store.